hexian000/neosocksd/API.md

 **Description**

-Run Lua code on another neosocksd and take one string back.
-Note that rpcall is not very fast as it is designed to work on the control plane.
+Run Lua code on another neosocksd and take the results back. `await.invoke` is designed to work on the control plane.

-Tip: the utility `marshal` and `unmarshal` in `libruleset.lua` is useful if you want to marshal multiple values / tables.
+Tip: the wrapper `await.rpcall` in `libruleset.lua` is useful if you want to implement RPC.

 ### await.sleep